Herb Butter Turkey

 Turkey should be cooked to 165 degrees internal temp.
 Don’t trust the thermometer that comes with the turkey, get a cooking thermometer.
 They’re super affordable online and make all the difference when cooking!

-Insert the thermometer into the thickest part of the breast to check for internal temp.
+Insert the meat thermometer into the thickest part of the breast to check for internal temp.

 How much turkey per person?